SeemoSun/Seemo.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Ximo Sun's Pages

-You can use the [editor on GitHub](https://github.com/SeemoSun/Seemo.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+I am an senior undergraduate in Physics Department from Tsinghua University.

+My research interests include, Atomic Physics, Quantum Optics, Ion trap Quantum Computation.
+Specific works are mentioned in details below at the Reseach Experience Part.

+I use [Reading Notes](https://seemosun.github.io/readingnotes.github.io/) pages to update the my paper scientific reading notes, feel free to contact my by [emails](sxm18@mails.tsinghua.edu.cn) if you have any questions.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.